 - LPS 3 was used on machined parts for soft coat preservation.

 - Procyon was used for fixed, unpainted parts preservation.
 It dries to a hard film coating a bit like type 2 preservative with a modern formula.
-We used this on the recoil spring, equilibrator springs, inside barrel, and breech casing.
+We used this on the recoil spring, equilibrator springs, inside the barrel, and breech casing.

 - Thermaplex Moly Grease.
 For roller bearings and slide.

 - General Purpose Anti-Seize, and later Nickel Anti-Seize.
 On absolutely every nut, bolt or screw.
 Any two mating metal surfaces we want to be able get apart.